 Reason for the Glasses

-However, our youngest is non-verbal, which meant his exams at school came back with inconclusive results.
-Our son is scheduled for his re-eval at the school, and they wanted conclusive information to ensure his vision wasn’t limiting his abilities.
+Further more, our son is scheduled for his three year re-eval at the school later this year.
+The school was insisting that they wanted conclusive information to ensure his vision wasn’t limiting his abilities, not him being autistic (I swear I wanted to laugh at this – but I was good and didn’t).
 Therefore, they requested that we have further external testing.

 Thus we began our search for an eye doctor with experience working with non-verbal autistic children.
 The closest one we found was about an hour away, but knowing how important this was, we booked an appointment.

 Next, they administered a different test.
 This test watched his eye movement through a machine.
 He had to keep his head still the entire time, first for one eye and then the other.
 Our little guy did pretty well, only slightly moving a few times.
+However, they were able to get enough data from this to make a diagnosis.

 Picking the Right Glasses